ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_manager/using_add_on_manager.md

 # Using Add-on Manager
 Script Editor and Package Manager have been integrated as the Add-on Manager.
-Here you can write python scripts, add/remove contents, create/edit and publish Add-ons.
+Here you can write Python scripts, add/remove contents, create/edit and publish Add-ons.

 - [Add-on Manager Formation](#add-on-manager-formation)
 - [Creating a new Add-on](#creating-a-new-add-on)